 One of the biggest reasons I find people don’t make changes in their lives – even ones they really want – is that they can’t find the time or headspace.
 If you want to make a significant change in your work, you need time and headspace to figure this out and make it happen.
 If you want to improve your relationship with your team, peers, board, kids or spouse – it will take time, focus and headspace.
 If you want to be fitter, healthier, get better at guitar or tennis or write a book – these all need time and energy.

 In fact, no matter what someone wants to change when they come to me, if they are ‘crazy busy’, we always start by creating some space in their life.
 Otherwise anything else we do is simply adding to their already overloaded plate and so is unlikely to get the focus needed for lasting change.

-One CEO/founder, for example, who contacted me during the crisis said:
+One CEO/founder, for example, contacted me and said:

 “I feel most of my time is taken up with work and I find it very hard to switch off.
 I go to bed thinking about work issues and wake up in the morning the same way.
 I bottle up any stress as I don’t want to worry my wife.
 I’ve neglected most friendships I’ve had over the years in order to focus on the business.
 I have been working from home the last two weeks and it made me realise how little I see of my kids.
 I’m looking for a way to balance my work / life better.”